 Forbes’ account of his voyage can be found in the Bermuda Gazette of 15 February 1825.

 Resilience is not just the ability to adapt to adverse conditions in the moment but also to recover, rebuild and grow beyond the initial event as exemplified by Mary Warfield’s story.
 Ten years after Pilot Forbes and his crew’s harrowing experience at sea Mary was nine years old and was kidnapped from the Warfield plantation in Maryland, US.
 Along with 77 other captives, mainly women and children, she was forced onto the American brig Enterprise and was bound for Charleston, South Carolina.
-While enroute, Enterprise encountered bad weather and was forced into Hamilton.
+While en route, Enterprise encountered bad weather and was forced into Hamilton.

 Once in Bermuda, customs officials boarded the ship and discovered the captives.
 The captain of the vessel was informed that slavery was illegal in Bermuda and any slavers found in Bermuda waters were subject to arrest and seizure.
 Word of the Enterprise and the captives on board quickly spread throughout the island.
 Members of the local Friendly Societies immediately petitioned the court for the captives’ release, arguing that the vessel contravened Island laws.
-The individuals were brought on shore, taken to Court and asked separately if they wanted to return to the US or live free in Bermuda.
+The individuals were brought onshore, taken to Court, and asked separately if they wanted to return to the US or live free in Bermuda.
 Most of the captives chose to stay in Bermuda.

 Resilience is the ability to withstand, adapt and grow in the face of adversity, trauma, stress, and tragedy.
 Mary’s experience at the age of nine is only one part of her story.
-After her emancipation and like many of those onboard the Enterprise, Mary stayed in Bermuda and built a life for herself.
+After her emancipation and like many of those on board the Enterprise, Mary stayed in Bermuda and built a life for herself.

-Her descendants include Bermudians and Americans and this portrait of Mary, photographed at the age of 62 with her grandson Brownlow Charles Williams hints at the life she lived and is testament to her strength and resilience in forging that life for herself.
+Her descendants include Bermudians and Americans and this portrait of Mary, photographed at the age of 62 with her grandson Brownlow Charles Williams hints at the life she lived and is a testament to her strength and resilience in forging that life for herself.
 Many of the survivors of the Enterprise have generations of descendants in Bermuda and abroad and there are many stories like Mary’s throughout our history.
 Sharing them not only recognises the people they are about but are also vital in helping us understand our history and ourselves.

-Our community is made up of incredible individuals but our strength as a country is never more evident then when we come together to face the challenges before us and never more keenly felt then when a hurricane hits.
+Our community is made up of incredible individuals but our strength as a country is never more evident than when we come together to face the challenges before us and never more keenly felt than when a hurricane hits.
 Bermuda is a small island in the middle of the Atlantic and makes for a difficult target for most of the storms that develop, but when we do get hit, the consequences can be devastating.
 As an isolated island with few natural resources, our strength and resilience during these moments lie in our ability to unify as a community.

 Community resilience is the ability of a community to prepare, adapt, withstand and rapidly recover from any disaster together.
 Though we have our differences – Somerset vs St. George’s, plain bread or raisin bread for your fish sandwich – we always come together in times of need, especially during a hurricane.

-Whether it’s helping your neighbour or elderly relative put up storm shutters before a storm strikes or checking in after a storm— helping with clean up, offering access to showers and electricity to those who lost power, or tarping over roof damage— our capacity to come together and help one another is one of the magical things about our community and fundamental to our resilience as a small island nation.
+Whether it’s helping your neighbour or elderly relative put up storm shutters before a storm strikes or checking in after a storm— helping with clean up, offering access to showers and electricity to those who lost power or tarping over roof damage— our capacity to come together and help one another is one of the magical things about our community and fundamental to our resilience as a small island nation.

-The challenges that lie ahead of us are unknown, but with our deep reserves of resilience ingrained in us I have no doubt that we will weather what ever storms lie ahead and will come out stronger together.
+The challenges that lie ahead of us are unknown, but with our deep reserves of resilience ingrained in us, I have no doubt that we will weather whatever storms lie ahead and will come out stronger together.